kahllenny/MMM-affluences/README.md

 ### Install

-In your terminal, go to your [MagicMirror²][mm] Module folder and clone MMM-Template:
+In your terminal, go to your [MagicMirror²][mm] Module folder and clone MMM-affluences:

 ```bash
 cd ~/MagicMirror/modules